There are a number of ways to avoid tax in Australia. Some of them legal, some not-so.

 Most legal ways of avoiding tax involve you spending money and claiming a tax deduction for spending that money.

-However, I’m going to show you 2 ways to avoid tax without spending a cent.
+However, I’m going to show you two ways to avoid tax without spending a cent.

-The preferred term when employing strategies to avoid tax is ‘tax minimisation’.
+The preferred term when employing strategies to avoid tax is tax planning.

-Here are the 2 ways avoid paying certain taxes.
+Here are the two legal ways avoid paying certain taxes.

 1. Superannuation Contributions

 Non-Concessional Contributions do not help us avoid tax.
 Well, not directly anyway.

 Concessional Contributions on the other hand essentially provide you with a tax deduction equal to the amount contributed.
 This reduces your income tax payable.

 A Concessional Contribution, intended on reducing your income tax liabilities, can be made in one of the following forms: